sonujose/developing-nodes/README.md

 8) Congratulations!!!
 Your app is running.

 #### Using webpack
-Here webpack is used for bundling the js files. `webpack.config.js` file bundles the entire js files into two modules app and vendor and are minified and used as reference in `index.html`.
+Here webpack is used for bundling the js files. `webpack.config.js` file bundles the entire js files into two modules 'app' and 'vendor'.
+The bundles are then minified and used as reference in `index.html`.
-The output of bundled files are in the `client/build` file. if you need to test webpack bundling just run command `webpack`
+The output of bundled files are in the `client/build` file.
+If you need to test webpack bundling just run command `webpack`

 #### ES2015 is supported (can be upgraded to ECMA Script latest version)
 All the js files inside app support es2015 , used babel loader as the transpiler for es2015. you can upgrade to latest ECMAScipt version in `package.json`, change the `presets` value of `babel` from`es2015` to `latest`